xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/ideapad.md

   everybody else in city guard) sees it as punishment.
 For as long as captain is alive, Gary can't hope for promotion.
   * Sunshine - the executioner of Rivermeet.
-She lives in Shambles, as she was heard saying herself, she prefers to live with her next customers.
+She lives in Shambles, as she was heard saying herself, she prefers to live next to her customers.
 She weights 160 pound and always wears guard uniform.
 No one can tell where she got her name, but its definitely not because of her character.
 Most of inhabitance of Shambles would rather hang then spend an evening drinking beer with her.
   * Two Bolts - a veteran soldier who spends his old days in Shaken Egg Inn.
-He gets drink and eat for free, for Grandma like him.
+He gets drink and eat for free, for Grandma likes him.
 He does not eat or drink a lot though.
-He gets small salary from city guard as a stationary guard of Shaken Eggs.
+He gets a small salary from city guard as a stationary guard of Shaken Eggs.

 ### Some Other folks:
-  * The witch - brews remedies of all sort.
-And people  say she can brew quite potent poison, but you better try not to get caught by city guard with them.
+  * Ulma, the witch - brews remedies of all sorts.
+People say that she is quite an expert in potent poisons, but you'd rather not get caught by city guard with those.
-  * Aiva - The witch servant girl.
-Beautiful but nobody heard her speak.
+  * Aiva, the witch apprentice - stageringly beautiful yet reluctant to talk, she usualy wanders alone around Rivermeet.
+Rumours fly that people go missing if they try to harm the girl in any way and some say she is mute.
+Anyhow, most of Shambles quietly ignore her and only newcomers try speaking with her.
   * Suran - A grain distributor
   * Henry - poor fisherman with golden ring